 Sarenbo studied him for a moment.
 "Do you honestly think me a fool?
 To accept the word of a mere human?
 You senshi have the armor, and I want it!"
 Sarenbo turned his head and looked around, "Or perhaps your friend has it."

 Seiji leapt into the air seconds before the area where he'd been was struck by a wall of boiling water.
-Shin sent out a strong torrent attack, but it struck only air as Sarenbo dodged.
+Shin sent out a Cho Ryu Ha at him while his attention was elsewhere, but it struck only air as Sarenbo dodged.
 Seiji unsheathed his sword and struck out at the demon, who moved faster than Seiji had and struck the senshi in the back with his spear.

 Seiji cried out and fell to the ground.
 The blow had winded him.

 Shin aimed and fired a torrent of freezing water at Sarenbo.
-Instead of dodging, the demon sent another attack back at Shin through his own water torrent.
+Instead of dodging, the demon sent an attack back at Shin through the senshi's own water torrent.
 Shin cried out as he felt his hands and chest begin to burn.
-He leapt away, barely holding onto his weapon.
+He leapt away, barely holding onto his yari.

 Seiji got up and moved to attack again, but Sarenbo, ending his own attack, turned and threw a bolt of energy at him, catching him in the air.
 The electricity made Seiji cry out in pain.